avinash8526/List2CSV-Sublime-Plugin/README.md

 Plugin for converting lists to comma separated values

-what this plugin Does ?
+What this plugin Does ?
 =======================

 It's a simple utility to convert list data to csv format for example